Auburn University, San Diego State University professors developing LGBTQIA+ eating disorder treatment

 Research discussed in this story is supported by NIMH of the National Institutes of Health under award number R61MH133710.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-Tags: Psychological Sciences Research Community and Outreach Faculty
+Tags: Psychological Sciences Research Community, Outreach and Engagement Faculty